Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 Modules
 ==================

-Modules are a way of creating independent applications with discrete templates (html), static files (js,css and images).
+Modules are a way of creating independent applications with discrete templates (html), static files (js,css and images) and python modules.
-Hence, a module can be added to a system by simply adding the module folder to the *app/modules* directory and then adding  the name of the folder (module) to the MODULES list in the app's config.
+A module can be added to a system by simply adding the module folder to the *app/modules* directory and then adding  the name of the folder/module to the MODULES list in the app's config.

 Folder Structure
 -----------------